Scroll to top

 • Avoiding crowded places and peak-hours.
 Make limited trips to the store for essentials.

-Watch our IGTV with Dr. Tanya Williams and Dr. Upton Allen, Head of the Division of Infectious Diseases at Sick Kids Hospital, where they discuss if the COVID vaccine is safe for pregnant women, women trying to conceive, breastfeeding and more!
+Watch our IGTV with Dr. Tanya Williams and Dr. Upton Allen, Head of the Division of Infectious Diseases at Sick Kids Hospital.
+They discuss whether the COVID vaccine is safe for pregnant women, women trying to conceive, breastfeeding, and more!

 Related posts